 Myth 3Employees were employed to do and not think.
 Unfortunately for followers of this direction time has proven that the most successful organizations in the world consist of employees who are allowed to be innovative and communicate this freely to top management.

-Myth 4Unskilled labor cannot communicate at management level.
+Myth 4Unskilled labour cannot communicate at management level.
 Unskilled does not always mean uneducated.
-It is the responsibility of management to communicate at all levels in the organization or it is them who become the unskilled.
+It is the responsibility of management to communicate at all levels in the organization or it is them who become unskilled.

 Myth 5If it's not in writing it was not communicated effectively.
-In the time where the in term is "paperless environment" it is a shame that there is still management structures who does not believe in the power of common communication.
+In the time where the in term is "paperless environment," it is a shame that there is still management structures who do not believe in the power of common communication.
 Putting spoken word into writing is a sign of no confidence in the ability to encourage positive outcomes from normal communication.

-Communication should be effective enough to extract the outcome intended from employees and unless measurement is required against feedback there is no need to put it into writing.
+Communication should be effective enough to extract the outcome intended from employees and unless the measurement is required for feedback there is no need to put it into writing.

 The bottom line is to believe in the type of communication that works for your organization and refine it.